When window light isn’t enough

 Here is the setup for figure 11.
 Everything goes black except for where the light is hitting.
 This is how you can control the light and not light the whole room.
 (Figure 12)

-You don’t need to use gels to get a dramatic effect, but the more you learn not to light everything but just parts of the photo is when your can direct the audiences attention in the photo.
-There is more than just to lighting parts of the photo, you can ratio the light throughout the photo and have some parts not totally black, but slightly darker than the subject.
+You don’t need to use gels to get a dramatic effect, but the more you learn not to light everything, but just parts of the photo, is when you can direct the audience’s attention in the photo.
+There is more than just lighting parts of the image; you can ratio the light throughout the photo and have some parts that are not black but slightly darker than the subject.
 This way you still see those other aspects of the scene, but they are secondary to the main subject.
-It is like have two or three sentences in a paragraph and you direct the reader to who the main subject is and the the supporting roles.
+It is like having two or three sentences in a paragraph, and you direct the reader to who the main subject is and the supporting roles.

-Here the the light powered down for the white background for figure 11.
+Here is the light powered down for the white background for figure 11.
 (Figure 13)

-Just changed the red gel to blue and left everything the same as in figure 11.
+Just change the red gel to blue, leaving everything as shown in figure 11.
 (Figure 14)

 Here you can see I have the power way up, actually 2 stops greater than the subject.
 This is for figure 5 photo.
 (Figure 16)

 A tip to make your gels last longer.
-Cut them to the size you use for your strobes and then take gaffers tape and wrap the edges.
-When you use them on the lights be sure after checking them with the modeling light to turn the modeling light off.
+Cut them to the size you use for your strobes, take gaffers tape, and wrap the edges.
+When you use them on the lights, turn the modeling light off after checking them with the modeling light.
 They will last longer and not melt or catch fire.
 (Figure 17)

 Some of my gels I have labeled.
-Here I have the gel on left labeled 3200 Kelvin and 81B.
+Here I have the gel on the left labeled 3200 Kelvin and 81B.
 This lets me know I can put this over a strobe to match incandescent light bulbs.
-The one on the right is 30G letting me know for many fluorescent lights I can balance my strobes to color match the florescent.
+The one on the right is 30G, letting me know that I can balance my strobes to color match the fluorescent for many fluorescent lights.
 (Figure 18)